2012 Green Party of Prince Edward Island leadership election

-The Green Party of Prince Edward Island leadership election took place on 2–3 November, Prince Edward Island.
+The Green Party of Prince Edward Island leadership election took place on 2–3 November, Prince Edward Island, Canada.

 On 12 July 2012, Sharon Labchuk resigned from the leadership of the Green Party of PEI, triggering a leadership election.
 An interim leader and the details of the leadership election are to be announced.

 On 3 November 2012, Peter Bevan-Baker was elected leader.

 None of the above

 The None of the above ballot option was available to members.